 Meter Serial Number

 – Also known as the Meter ID or MSN, the meter serial number appears on your bill.
 It is a mix of both letters and numbers.
-Its puporse is identifying the gas or electric meter.
+Its purpose is to identify the gas or electric meter.

 Meter Timeswitch Code (MTC)

-– These are three digit codes which allow suppliers to identigy the metering installed in a Customer’s premises.
+– These are three digit codes that allow suppliers to identify the metering installed in a Customer’s premises.
 They indicate whether the meter is single or multi rate, pre-payment or credit, and whether it is ‘related’ to another meter.

-– This is generally defines as a business using under 100,000kWh of electricity, 293,000kWh of gas.
+– This is generally defined as a business using under 100,000kWh of electricity, 293,000kWh of gas.
 They often employ fewer than 10 staff and turnover less than €2m per annum

 Micro Watt Hour

 – This is equivalent to 1,000,000th of a kWh.